mabogunje/yorudi/README.txt

 There are 3 tones in Yoruba, namely:
 1. "Do": The low tone - represented by a grave accent e.g 'ò'
-2. "Re": The mid tone - represented by an overline (or not at all) e.g 'ó' or 'o'
+2. "Re": The mid tone - represented by an overline (or not at all) e.g 'õ' or 'o'
 3. "Mi": The high tone - represented by an acute accent e.g 'ó'

 In addition to tones, the language also features some underdotted vowels and consonants such as the 'ṣ', which is pronounced 'sh' in English